 Retention Agreement.
 In order to provide further incentive for Jeffrey M. Werdein, Executive Vice President Commercial Division of the Company and Bank, to remain in the employ of the Bank, Lake Shore Savings entered into a retention agreement with Mr. Werdein on March 29, 2018.
 Under the agreement, Mr. Werdein will receive a total of \$1.4 million provided that he remains continuously employed with the Bank through March 29, 2028, payable in three equal installments on March 29, 2028, January 2, 2029 and January 2, 2030.
 In the event Mr. Werdein's employment is terminated without cause, for good reason or due to death or disability prior to March 29, 2028, Mr. Werdein will receive the vested account balance as set forth in the agreement.
-If Mr. Werdein's employment is terminated within two years of a change of control and prior to March 29, 2028, Mr. Werdein will receive \$1.4 million in a lump sum.
+Subject to regulatory approval, if Mr. Werdein's employment is terminated within two years of a change of control and prior to March 29, 2028, Mr. Werdein may receive up to \$1.4 million in a lump sum.